AFriemann/scripts/README.md

 scripts
 =======

-A collection of useful scripts
+A collection of more or less useful scripts